What Is Data Driven Marketing?

-Spending more to get the same results.
+- spending more money to get the same results

-Marketing to the wrong audience.
+- marketing to the wrong audience

-Making the same mistakes again and again.
+- making the same mistakes again and again

 For decades, marketing was all about soft skills – understanding the psychology of consumers and creating material to appeal to them.
 Gathering and interpreting data is a completely different set of skills that most traditional marketers simply haven’t mastered quick enough.

-Expand your understanding of reporting and analytics tools
+Understand reporting and analytics tools

-Email marketing: there are countless platforms that help you manage, measure, understand and adjust your email campaigns.
+There are countless platforms that help you manage, measure, understand and adjust your email campaigns.
 Few are as effective as MailChimp, which can help you automate, target and and adjust your email campaigns using data.

-Website and customer journey: once you’ve created a website, your work isn’t over.
 Using tools to understand a consumer’s journey through your site and adapt to improve it is the next step.
 Hotjar is one of our favourites as it allows you to view heat maps to understand how users interact with your site, identify usability issues and shape conversion funnels.

 Now you’ve got a good foundation of data sources to drive your marketing.
 Don’t forget though: while knowledge is power, only action bring real change.